D-K-E/graphical-models/paper/paper.md

 probabilities in the case of PGMs.
 We do this by making the inferable probabilistic graph, a true graph in the sense of graph theory.
-We also implement other more specific PGMs like Bayesian Networks and Markov Random Fields again as a true digraph, and undirected graph, in the sense of graph theory.
-In most cases, the input of our library is, a set of random variables (functions specified by a certain probability distribution), edges that relate these random variables to one another, and factors in the form of objects which are instantiated by a set of random variables and a real valued
+We also implement other more specific PGMs like Bayesian Networks and Markov Random Fields again as a true digraph, and undirected graph, respectively.
+In the most common use cases, the input of our library is, a set of random variables (functions specified by a certain probability distribution), edges that relate these random variables to one another, and factors in the form of objects which are instantiated by a set of random variables and a real valued